raymondberg/chipy_bylaws/bylaws.md

       directly or indirectly, from the Organization, either individually or collectively, is prohibited from providing information to any committee regarding compensation.
-  [Hospital Insert – for hospitals that complete Schedule C
-  d.
-Physicians who receive compensation from the Organization, whether
-      directly or indirectly or as employees or independent contractors, are precluded from membership on any committee whose jurisdiction includes compensation matters.
-No physician, either individually or collectively, is prohibited from providing information to any committee regarding physician compensation.]

 ### Section 6.Annual Statements
 Each director, principal officer and member of a committee with governing board